Co-authors plus plug-in

 Gina, could I ask you to please spell out very precise details about how to reproduce the issue that you're seeing, along with a precise description of what you expect to see?
 Author information is displayed in multiple places in a given WP theme, so I want to be sure you and I are looking at the same thing.
 In the meantime, I'll review #9570 to try to understand what's happening.
 (It may not be possible to make the plugin work automatically in all themes, but it would likely be possible to create new child themes with the fix.)

-#3 Updated by Gina Cherry about 1 year ago
+#3 Updated by Gina Cherry over 2 years ago

 1. Create a guest author profile in Co-Authors Plus